What is an ISA and how do you invest in it?

 Depending on the institution you choose, different kinds of ISAs will be available to you.
 You can opt to put your entire allowance into one or spread it across several different accounts.

 For example, you may choose to put £10,000 into a stocks and shares ISA and another £10,000 in a cash ISA.
-However, you can’t open two ISAs of the same type and spread your capital across them.
+You can also split your contributions between multiple accounts of the same type held with different providers – excluding lifetime and junior ISAs.

 If you don’t use this allowance before the tax year ends, it won’t roll over.
 However, it’s important to note that tax rules are subject to change and depend on your individual circumstances.

-How you deposit funds into or top up your ISA will also depend on your provider.
+How you deposit funds into or top up your ISA will also depend on your providers.
 Many enable you to complete these transactions online if your funds remain within the government allowance.
-Some grant you further flexibility to deposit or withdraw your funds at any time as well.
+Some grant you further flexibility to deposit or withdraw your funds at any time.

 Transferring your ISA from one institution to another is also possible.
-To transfer your ISA to us, you’ll need to open a share dealing account.
-Then, fill out our transfer request form and we’ll take care of the rest.
+To transfer your ISA to us, you’ll need to invest via the IG Invest app or open a web-based share dealing account.
+Then, fill out our online transfer request form and we’ll take care of the rest.
 Usually, it’ll take about 14 days, but this depends on your transferring broker.
+With the new rules announced in 2023, you can also make a partial transfer to our stocks and shares ISA from another broker, provided they also adopt this change.

 There are several reasons why investing in an ISA might be worth your while.
 First and foremost is that they shield some of your money from taxation.
 This means that any interest or capital gains earned by your money won’t be affected.

 ISAs can also be flexible.
-Depending on which kind you invest in, you’ll be able to deposit, withdraw and transfer your capital as needed.
+Depending on which kind you invest in, you’ll be able to deposit, withdraw and transfer a portion or all of your capital as needed.

 You may also have greater control of how your money is put to work – selecting which stocks to invest in or which companies to lend to.